institutional/grin-transfer/README.md

 ## Pipeline steps
 Each run begins with the **collection** step, where book metadata is first downloaded from GRIN and stored locally for evaluation and processing.
-Collecting all book metadata for very large (1 million+ book) collections usually takes about an hour.
+Collecting all book metadata for very large (1 million+ book) collections usually under an hour.

 GRIN needs to "convert" archives to make them available for download.
 This pipeline can **request** conversions up to Google's maximum of 50,000 queued.